-The attendance and active participation in the proposed training activities (frontal lessons, exercises and computer lab) and individual study will allow the student to:
+The attendance and active participation in the proposed training activities (frontal lessons, exercises and educational visits) and individual study will allow the student to:

 For a successful learning basic knowledge of mathematics, chemistry and physics are required, but no formal propaedeuticity is provided.

-Transversal skills in terms of communication skills and independent judgment will be acquired through the teamwork, a test developed in the classroom by consulting technical handbooks and an exam test simulation.
+Transversal skills in terms of communication skills and independent judgment will be acquired through the teamwork, a test developed in the classroom by consulting technical handbooks and a podcast production.

 The program of the module includes the presentation and discussion of the following topics: